 HRSD is a political subdivision of the Commonwealth and a government instrumentality.
 The Commission is granted corporate powers by the Code of Virginia.
 The Governor of the Commonwealth appoints the Commission members, who serve at his pleasure.
 HRSD is reported in the Commonwealth's Annual Comprehensive Financial Report as a discretely presented component unit.
 The Commonwealth is not obligated to repay HRSD's debt.
 HRSD derives its revenues primarily from charges for wastewater treatment services.
 HRSD has no taxing authority.
-The Retiree Health Plan, as further described under Postemployment Benefits Other Than Pensions in this note and in Note 7, meets the requirements of GASB 84 for inclusion in the fiduciary fund financial statements and, since HRSD has assumed responsibility to make contributions to the plan, it also meets the requirements of a fiduciary component unit.
+The Retiree Health Plan, as further described under Postemployment Benefits Other Than Pensions in this note and in Note 7, is reported in the fiduciary fund financial statements and, since HRSD has assumed responsibility to make contributions to the plan, it is also reported as a fiduciary component unit.